Effects of electropermeabilization and gene electrotransfert on the lateral mobility of a GPi anchored protein: Material and Methods

 \subsection{Electropermeabilization}

-Electropulsation was carried out with a CNRS cell electropulsator (Jouan, St Herblain, France) which delivers square-wave electric pulses.
+Electropulsation was carried out with a CNRS cell electropulsator (Jouan, St Herblain, France), which delivers square-wave electric pulses.
 An oscilloscope (Enertec, St. Etienne, France) was used to monitor the pulse shape.
-The electropulsation chamber was built using two stainless-steel parallel rods (diameter 0.5 mm, length 10 mm, inter-electrode distance 5 mm) placed on a Lab-tek chamber.
+The electropulsation chamber was built using two stainless-steel parallel rods (diameter 0.5 mm, length 10 mm, inter-electrode distance 5 mm) placed on a Lab-tek chamber \citep{Maz09}.
 The electrodes were connected to the voltage generator.
 A uniform electric field was generated.
 The chamber was placed on the stage of the confocal microscope (Zeiss, LSM 510, Germany).
-Permeabilization of cells was performed by application of millisecond electric pulses required to transfer genes and to load macromolecules into cells.
-Cell viability was preserved when using millisecond pulse duration by decreasing the electric field intensity [14] and [15].
-10 pulses of 5 ms duration and 0.6 kV/cm amplitude were applied at a frequency of 1 Hz at room temperature.
-For plated cells, the culture medium was removed and replaced by the following buffer : 10 mM $K_2HPO_4/KH_2PO_4$, 1 mM $MgCl_2$, 250 mM sucrose, pH 7.4.
-When electropermeabilization was done in presence of pDNA, for each condition, 2 µg of the pEGFP-C1 plasmid was used.
+Electropermeabilization of cells was performed by application of millisecond electric pulses, conditions required to efficiently transfer macromolecules such as pDNA into cells \citep{Rol98}.
+Ten pulses of 5 ms duration and 0.6 kV/cm amplitude were applied at a frequency of 1 Hz at room temperature.
+For FRAP experiments, the eGFP-Rae-1 CHO cells were seeded on a microscope glass coverslip chamber (Labtek II system, NuncTM, Denmark) at 0.5.10$^6$ cells per well 24h before electropulsation.
+Cells were electropulsed in 200 $\mu$L of pulsation buffer (10 mM K$_2$HPO$_4$/KH$_2$PO$_4$, 1 mM MgCl$_2$, 250 mM sucrose, pH 7.4).
+In absence of pDNA, the cell electropermeabilization was monitored by adding propidium iodide at 100 $\mu$M in the pulsation buffer.
+Eighty percent of cells located between the electrodes were permeabilized.
+The cell electropermeabilization in presence of Cy3-pDNA was performed after adding of 2 $\mu$g of Cy3-pDNA in 200 $\mu$l of pulsation buffer.
+Cy3-pDNA molecules interacted with more than 60\% of cells located between the electrodes.